Eloy Jiménez Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 9.0 K/9, the 10th-best in the league.

-- The Padres have a 3.83 team ERA that ranks fifth among all league pitching staffs.
+- The Padres' 3.82 team ERA ranks fourth among all league pitching staffs.

-- Padres pitchers combine to allow 171 home runs (1.1 per game), the fourth-fewest in the league.
+- Padres pitchers combine to allow 173 home runs (1.1 per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.